genfanad/genfanad-level-tools/README.md

 * One or more shared textures as PNG files in the base asset directory.
 * An OBJ folder that contains any number of OBJ-format models.

+## General Editing
+You can see a list of all current hotkeys using the 'Hotkeys' button.

+Undo/Redo works on most commands.

 ## Layer selection
 Different parts of the map can be toggled as layers.
 * Grid: Overlays the map with a simple grid for easier positioning.